Storyflow Logo

 The final test is to write a scene with the character in it.
 The scene reveals whether the character is ready or whether more development is needed.

 Pick a high-stakes scene from the middle of the plot.
-Write 500 to 1,000 words of the scene with the character.
-Then read the scene.
+Write 500 to 1,000 words with the character in it, then read it.
 Three things to look for:

 Voice.
 Do the character's lines sound like the same person?
 If they drift, the voice needs more work.